 - The four all-defining subjects of the biblical order of creation: God → life → choice → sex.

 - The eleven positive assumptions of “Only Genesis” (which is the same as the biblical order of creation in Genesis 1-2): 1) God’s nature, 2) the heavenly court, 3) communication, 4) human nature, 5) human freedom, 6) hard questions, 7) human sexuality, 8) science and the scientific method, 9) verifiable history, 10) covenantal law and 11) unalienable rights.

 - The six pillars of biblical power (the first four come from the order of creation, the second two from the order of redemption in the Sermon on the Mount): 1) the power to give, 2) the power to live in the light, 3) the power of informed choice, 4) the power to love hard questions, 5) to power to love enemies and 6) the power to forgive.

 - The six pillars of honest politics and the power of the pre-partisan that flows out of it.

 - Specific strategies for advancing religious, political and economic liberty, rooted in Genesis 1-2 will be introduced in Class 1.
-These include 1) addressing the reality of sorcery at the right hand of power; 2) winning the legal protection women and their unborn equally, 3) winning the legal redefinition of marriage as one man and one woman in mutual fidelity; 4) cutting law by 99 percent; 5) cutting taxes by 50 percent; 6) defeating Islamic jihad; 7) racial justice; 8) a very simple biblical alternative to the health insurance industry; 9) “covenant islands” of economic renewal; 10) an economic jubilee; and 11) a specific strategy for dynamic prison and thus human reform; the sum of which will set the economy ablaze in a healthy social order.
+These include 1) addressing the reality of sorcery at the right hand of power; 2) winning the legal protection for women and their unborn equally, 3) winning the legal redefinition of marriage as one man and one woman in mutual fidelity; 4) cutting law by 99 percent; 5) cutting taxes by 50 percent; 6) answering Islamic jihad; 7) racial justice; 8) a very simple biblical alternative to the health insurance industry; 9) “covenant islands” of economic renewal; 10) an economic jubilee; and 11) a specific strategy for dynamic prison and thus human reform; the sum of which will set the economy ablaze in a healthy social order.
 Just for starters.